netgroup-polito/frog4-configurable-vnf/docker/README.md

-#Docker configurable VNF
+# Docker configurable VNFs

-##How to build a configurable VNF
+## How to build a configurable VNF

 In this repository you will find 2 types of images:
-* a generic-configuration-image: it contains all the stuffs that the VNF needs in order to communicate with the configuration service and to retrieve some essential information (e.g., message broker url)
+* a generic configuration image (generic-configuration-image): it contains all the components needed by the VNF to communicate with the configuration service and to retrieve some essential information (e.g., URL of the message broker)
-* specific network function images (e.g., DHCP or NAT): they are built starting from the generic-configuration-image, they are able to configure a specific network function and export their actual state
+* specific network function images (e.g., DHCP or NAT): they are built starting from the generic-configuration-image, they are able to configure a specific network function and export their current state

 Since the specific network function image is based on the generic-configuration-image, first you have to build the generic image
 ```sh